-Such a situation can lead to a case of ethical conflict where the artificial agent and the human agent disagree, in particular when the human agent considers personal factors.
+Such a situation can lead to a case of ethical conflict where the artificial agent and the human agent disagree, in particular when the human agent considers personal factors, that may be not known to the agent.
 How to deal with such situations?
+Beyond the responbility problem raised in the previous case study which is also present here, this case study poses the problem of the sharing of authority between two agents in the management of the conflict.
 Can the artificial agent take over the authority from the human operator?
-Should the artificial agent explain the conflict and negotiate with the human operator?
+Should the agent explain the conflict and negotiate with the human operator?

-5.3 The lying personal assistants
+The lying personal assistant

-Autonomous personal assistants, such as electric elves (Tambe et al., 2008), can also be considered as possible seeds of ethical problems.
+Autonomous personal assistants, such as electric elves (Tambe et al. 2008), can also be considered as possible seeds of ethical problems.
 In such applications, a set of artificial agents negotiate on behalf of their human users in order to schedule meetings.
-Each of these agents hold personal data about his/her user and are allowed to share some of them with some other agents in order to find a consensus.
+Each of these agents holds personal data about its user and is allowed to share some of them with other agents in order to find a consensus.
 In addition to the privacy issues that may appear in such a situation, ethical conflicts may arise.

-Let us consider an autonomous personal assistant whose user (called A) has specified an unavailability for a given time slot.
-Let suppose that the reason of this unavailability can be explained to a second user (called B) but not to a third one (called C) though a consensus among the three users must be found.
+Let us consider an autonomous personal assistant whose user has specified an unavailability for a given time slot.
+Let us suppose that the reason of this unavailability can be disclosed to a second user but not to a third one though a consensus among the three users must be found to fix a common slot for a meeting.